nnaumenko/metaf/bin/docs/_sources/getting_started.rst.txt

 Handling the results of parsing
 -------------------------------

-Since the METAR or TAF report is parsed into the vector of type Group, and the Group is a variant data type, to handle the results one needs to check which variant alternative Group holds, then get the correct type from variant and then handle the data.
+Since the METAR or TAF report is parsed into the vector of type :cpp:type:`metaf::Group`, and the :cpp:type:`metaf::Group` is a variant data type, to handle the results one needs to check which variant alternative :cpp:type:`metaf::Group` holds, then get the correct type from variant and then handle the data.

 The GroupVisitor is there to check the type and call a method for handling this type of group.